unwiredfromreality/discord-gruvbox/README.md

-### Simple Gruvbox based on Catppuccin theme for BetterDiscord and VenCord
+### Simple Gruvbox theme based on Catppuccin theme for BetterDiscord and VenCord

 ![1](./preview.png)